beNative/git-automation/TECHNICAL_MANUAL.md

 The application is configured to automatically check for updates on startup using the `electron-updater` library.

--   **Update Source:** It checks for new releases published on the project's [GitHub Releases page](https://github.com/ai-studio-sdk/git-automation-dashboard-example/releases).
-The configuration in `package.json` allows it to find pre-releases as well.
+-   **Update Source:** It checks for new releases published on the project's GitHub Releases page.
+The behavior is controlled by the "Check for Pre-Releases" setting.
 -   **Process:**
+    1. On startup, the Main Process (`electron/main.ts`) reads the user's settings to determine whether to allow pre-releases.
-    1. The `autoUpdater` in the Main Process (`electron/main.ts`) checks for updates.
+    2. The `autoUpdater` is configured accordingly and checks for updates.
-    2. It sends IPC messages (`update-status-change`) to the Renderer Process to display toast notifications for events like 'checking' and 'downloading'.
+    3. It sends IPC messages (`update-status-change`) to the Renderer Process to display toast notifications for events like 'checking' and 'downloading'.
-    3. When the `update-downloaded` event is received, the Renderer Process (`App.tsx`) sets a state variable to display the `UpdateBanner` component.
+    4. When the `update-downloaded` event is received, the Renderer Process (`App.tsx`) sets a state variable to display the `UpdateBanner` component.
-    4. When the user clicks the "Restart & Install" button on the banner, the Renderer calls `window.electronAPI.restartAndInstallUpdate()`.
+    5. When the user clicks the "Restart & Install" button on the banner, the Renderer calls `window.electronAPI.restartAndInstallUpdate()`.
-    5. This triggers an IPC event (`restart-and-install-update`) which causes the Main Process to call `autoUpdater.quitAndInstall()`, which handles the update process reliably.
+    6. This triggers an IPC event (`restart-and-install-update`) which causes the Main Process to call `autoUpdater.quitAndInstall()`, which handles the update process reliably.
 -   **Publishing a New Version:** To publish a new release, a developer with repository access must:
     1. Ensure the `version` in `package.json` is incremented.
     2. Create a `GH_TOKEN` (GitHub Personal Access Token) with `repo` scopes and make it available as an environment variable.